gilesbowkett/flexverb/readme.md

 ## Implementation

+There is hardly any implementation at all.
 I've only implemented the smallest possible subset of FlexVerb.
 (I will happily add contributors to the GitHub repo if I see sensible pull requests, though.)
 I implemented only a tiny subset partly because this is the first language I've ever implemented in the first place, and mostly because I only need a tiny subset working in order to make my point.

 Here is pretty much everything you can actually do, in real life, with FlexVerb today: